elastic/universal-profiling-documentation/README.md

 Welcome to the **private beta** documentation for Universal Profiling.

-The purpose of this documentation is to assist you in configuring and using Universal Profiling.
-In return, we would appreciate your feedback on your experience of the product, and any other profiling pain-points you may have.
+This documentation will help you configure and use Universal Profiling.
+We would appreciate feedback on your experience with this product and any other profiling pain points you may have.
+See the **[Send Feedback](#send-feedback)** section at the end of this documentation for more information.

 Continue to the next section to get started with Universal Profiling.